Home Student Research

 Discuss with your faculty advisor, your instructor about the time and commitment required for your course work and research before signing up for additional research workload.
 There is no magic bullet for managing time and workload, and we highly recommend that you communicate with your research mentor and advisor if you have concerns about workload.

-The VPRO will organize some training workshops either online or in person and will open them for all students.
+The Research Management Office will organize some training workshops either online or in person and will open them for all students.
 In addition, the best training in research will come from working on the research itself and from your research mentor, we recommend that you take every opportunity to learn from your research mentor.